mjbellantoni/greysky/README.md

 Here are some things I'd want to do if I continued to push this work forward.

 * More tests.
-Lot's more tests.
+Lots more tests.
 * Use Memcached or Redis for caching.
 * Check for errors and rate limits from external services and retry or otherwise handle them gracefully.